ManoPaduri/logseq-kpm-property-rotator/docs/ROTATION_LOGIC.md

 ## Cursor-Aware Property Selection

-Before choosing which property to rotate, the plugin detects which property line the cursor is currently on (by reading the active textarea's `selectionStart`).
+Before choosing which property to rotate, the plugin detects which property line the cursor is currently on using `logseq.Editor.getEditingBlockContent()` + `getEditingCursorPosition()`.

 ```
 my-status:: doing       ← cursor here → rotates my-status